nimiq/developer-center/learn/validator-trust-score.md

 ### Size

-This factor penalises validators who control too much of the network's stake.

-We first calculate the percentage of the validator's stake relative to the total stake in the network.
-We then convert this percentage into a score using a curve that penalises large validators.
+The Size factor ensures that no single validator controls too much of the network's total stake.
+If a validator controls a large portion of the total stake, they will get a lower score.
+We penalize validators with a higher stake compared to those with a lower stake, as a lower stake promotes a fair distribution of control across the network.

 $$
 S = \max \left( 0 , 1 - \left( \frac{s}{t} \right)^{k} \right), \quad \text{being } t = 0.25 \text{ and } k=4